The Grey Wolf: Keeping the Balance of Predator and Prey.

 Without question, the howl of North America’s Grey Wolf is hair-raising.
 It leaves many people trembling and wondering if there really are werewolves.
 Howling is a very important part of the wolves’ communication.
 Howling asserts their territory to other wolf packs, or to make themselves known to their own pack from afar.
 Their howls can be heard from 10km away.

 Grey wolves vary in colour from white, grey or black; however, as their name suggests, they are typically grey in colour.
 Grey Wolves are about the size of a German Shepard with longer legs and a bushier tail.
 Their average weight ranges from about 20 to 75 kilograms.

 Wolves are pack animals.
 Wolf packs can be as few as two, but typically the pack consists of six to eight members.
 There is a strict hierarchy, which is led by the alpha male.
 The lower ranked wolves know their place; therefore, there is very little fighting within the pack.
 Typically, the alpha male and female are the only ones that breed.
 The alpha male and the rest of the pack protect the nursing mother and her pups.
 They feed them by regurgitation.

 You might be wondering now if we have wolves in the Wilden neighbourhood.
-To date no wolf sightings in Wilden are known of or have been reported.
-There have been been sightings of wolves in the Okanagan by hunters, more so on the Westside and in Peachland.
+To date no wolf sightings in Wilden have been reported.
+There have been sightings of wolves in the Okanagan by hunters, more so on the Westside and in Peachland.

 All in all wolves are an important part of the natural order.
 There are many fascinating studies about them.
 Farley Mowat’s book, Never Cry Wolf is a great place to start.
 Sorry Little Red Riding Hood and the Three Little Pigs!